ajithrnayak/ajith_blog/content/posts/2022-12-10---vuejs_using_youtube_api_in_gridsome_site/index.md

 ---
-title: "Vue.js : Effortlessly update Youtube videos on your Gridsome site"
+title: "Vue.js: Build a YouTube Uploads Feed on your Gridsome Site"
 date: "2022-12-10T00:00:00.000Z"
 draft: false
 path: "/vuejs_using_youtube_api_in_gridsome_site"